 Where the Money Comes From

 The probate fund is not funded by taxpayers.
-It draws from fees collected in probate and protective proceedings under specific statutes.
-Each month, the clerk of the court transmits those collected fees to the county treasurer for deposit into the fund.
+It draws from fees collected during the probate process and protective proceedings under specific statutes.
+Each month, the clerk of the court sends those collected fees to the county treasurer for deposit into the fund.
+This applies whether the case involves formal probate, informal probate, or supervised probate proceedings.

 The presiding judge of the superior court in each county may establish a probate fund consisting of monies received pursuant to sections 14-3722, 14-5314 and 14-5414.

-A.R.S. § 14-5433(A)This creates a self-sustaining mechanism.
-The fees generated by probate and conservatorship cases cycle back into the system to benefit the people those cases are designed to protect.
+A.R.S. § 14-5433(A)This creates a self-sustaining system.
+The fees generated by cases involving a deceased person's estate or a protected person's conservatorship cycle back into the system.
+The money benefits the very people those cases are designed to protect.

 How the Fund Is Used